-Biden officials rescind Trump’s OK for Texas’ $100-billion-plus Medicaid plan
+Biden officials rescind Trump’s okay for Texas’s $100 billion-plus Medicaid plan

 In its final week, the Trump administration told Texas officials that it had approved a 10-year extension for its Medicaid plan, which was set to expire in 2022.
 The waiver provides more than $11 billion in federal funding per year to the state, meaning that the Biden administration’s decision puts billions of dollars in federal funding to Texas at risk.

-Texas health officials did not immediately respond to a request for comment.
+Health advocates had described that waiver as an effort to work around the federal Medicaid expansion by setting up alternate funding to help cover the costs of uninsured patients.

+In a statement Friday, Texas Gov. Greg Abbott (R) slammed the Biden administration decision, saying it was “obstructing health-care access for vulnerable Texans and taking away crucial resources for rural hospitals in Texas. … With this action, the Biden administration is deliberately betraying Texans who depend on the resources made possible through the waiver.”

-The approval for Texas’ changes, known as a Medicaid 1115 waiver, was among a flurry of last-minute activities overseen by Trump health officials in the waning days of the administration.
+The approval for Texas’s changes, known as a Medicaid 1115 waiver, was among a flurry of last-minute activities overseen by Trump health officials in the waning days of the administration.
 Public health advocates and researchers decried the moves as inappropriate attempts to grant GOP governors’ requests and lock in Trump-era changes.
-Trump officials said that they were moving to provide stability for health care providers.
+Trump officials said that they were moving to provide stability for health-care providers.

 “The 10-year extension permits greater financial certainty for the state and its safety net providers that serve Medicaid populations,” Seema Verma, then-administrator for the Centers for Medicare and Medicaid Services, wrote in a Jan.
 15 letter to Texas.

-Verma also told Texas that there was no need for federal approval for the state’s requested changes to go through the standard public notice-and-comment process, citing the covid-19 public health emergency.
+Verma also said there was no need for the approval to go through the standard public notice-and-comment process, citing the coronavirus pandemic.
 But the Biden administration concluded the decision was a mistake.

 “Upon further review, we have determined that CMS materially erred in granting Texas’s request for an exemption from the normal public notice process,” Richter wrote in her letter Friday.

-In a statement, CMS said the agency had erred in exempting the state from the normal public notice process — a critical priority for soliciting stakeholder feedback and ensuring public awareness.”
+In a statement, CMS said the agency had “erred in exempting the state from the normal public notice process — a critical priority for soliciting stakeholder feedback and ensuring public awareness.”

 The new Democrat-led administration has been unwinding a series of actions overseen by Trump officials, including the prior administration’s approval of Medicaid work requirements.